foo4u/conventional-commits-for-java/README.md

 # The fork of Conventional Commits for Java
+**NOTE:** The fork includes additional maven goal which enables to generate changelog files automatically.

 Provides a Java implementation of [Conventional Commits] for projects built with Java 1.8+ using Git for version control.
-The fork include additional goal that enables to generate changelog files automatically
 ## Maven Plugin

 ### Usage